MutilatedCadaver/NewExpertiseGroup/README.md

 ## Project templates

+Templates are implemented as uniquely-named, parallel directories to and in contrast to the inner 'newexpertisegroup' one where those template impl can be collectively run and tested in a combined way.
+There is also a separate test sub-sub-directory that might or might not be used.
+It is mostly because of how python manages packages and their internal scope of visibility.

 1. A basic reference web portal with simple database, frontend and backend implementations

 # Project implementations so far

 1. TBA